8 Types of Herons in Wisconsin

 by Franco Folini is licensed under CC BY-SA 2.0

 Wisconsin is home to many types of herons, including the Green Heron.
-The Green Heron is incredibly secretive and is one of the only species of its kind in North America.
+This incredibly secretive species is one of the only ones in North America.

 These types of herons in Wisconsin are special in their own right, and Wisconsin residents should feel honored that they understand some up close.

 Green Herons have dark greenish-black heads with white cheeks and a buffy brown chestnut collar around their necks.
-They have long necks, making them stand taller than other herons.
+Their long necks make them stand taller than other herons.

-Their backs are lightly colored dark blue, where white stripes run down along their length, while their wings are also light blue, which sometimes blends together, making them look almost invisible as they fly.
+Their wings are also light blue, which sometimes blends together, making them look almost invisible as they fly.

 The Green Heron’s main food source consists of small aquatic prey like fish and invertebrates such as insects and crayfish, but not limited to those items.

-However, in certain circumstances, they won’t hesitate to eat frogs, lizards, or even mice if given an opportunity.
+However, in certain circumstances, they will eat frogs, lizards, or even mice if given the opportunity.

-When foraging for food, these birds use a specific technique to stand still on the edge of a body of water, patiently waiting to spot prey down below, then dipping their head under the water, swiftly snatching up the victim before returning above the surface again.
+When foraging for food, these birds use a specific technique: They stand still on the edge of a body of water, patiently waiting to spot prey down below.

-All this behavior that can be seen on land or air scenes makes them particularly unique among other related species.
+This behavior, which can be seen on land or air scenes, makes them particularly unique among related species.

 When summer comes, these types of herons in Wisconsin start nesting near shallow wetlands, marshes, or swamps.